rusk911/ffado-web-mixer/README.md

 Use config.json for configuration.
 There is an example for 7 members band.
 Should be enough, but one more bus can be added to first device since 2 mixer outputs are unused.

 Indexes under "devices" in config.json are devices GUIDs, you can find them from ffado's log output using grep ffado /var/log/syslog or something like that.
 Or copy from JACK's graph using rename function for a port.
 Strings with inputs are not used in script, I have added them just to remember who is using which physical port.
 I have configured them using ffado-mixer's crossbar router.
 Then I have adjusted stereo panning in ffado-mixer.
-Panning is not implementing in web ui but it follows actual panning from ffado-mixer and sets volumes using -6db center rule.
+Panning in web ui is not implemented yet, but it follows actual panning from ffado-mixer and sets volumes using -6db center rule.
 All indexes starting from 0.
 You can simple use this config as template and rename inputs and buses.
 I assume all guitars and vocals are mono inputs, but drum mix and keyboards are stereo.
 All buses outputs are stereo.
 Each device have 10 ouputs so I have configured 2 buses outputs to second device through ADAT.

+After configured server is succesefully started, just navigate to port 8080 from your browser.
+Use localhost:8080 or 127.0.0.1:8080 from same PC or use this PC IP address from any device connected to same local network.

 # Explanation of config